Kong/docs.konghq.com/app/enterprise/2.3.x/vitals/vitals-influx-strategy.md

   - /enterprise/latest/admin-api/vitals/vitals-influx-strategy
 ---

-## Overview
+## Improve Vitals performance with InfluxDB

-This document covers integrating Kong Vitals with a new or existing InfluxDB time series server or cluster.
 Leveraging a time series database for Vitals data can improve request and Vitals performance in very-high traffic {{site.ee_product_name}}
 clusters (such as environments handling tens or hundreds of thousands of requests per second), without placing additional write load on the database